MPhil in Modern Languages

 If you wish to proceed to a research degree, the MPhil will allow you to work towards the identification of a precise thesis subject and to gather research materials.
-This degree is also suitable if you do not wish to proceed to a research degree, as it will enable you to build upon your undergraduate studies and acquire some knowledge of literary theory.
+This degree is also suitable if you do not wish to proceed to a research degree, as it will enable you to build upon your undergraduate studies and to reflect on the methods of literary and cultural analysis.

 You may choose to pursue a single language or study two literatures (including English) comparatively.
 You may also follow programmes in European Enlightenment, cultural studies, or medieval literatures.

 The emphasis in the MPhil course is on self-directed learning.
 The course provides a general framework within which students are encouraged, in conversation with the Faculty, to develop their own programmes of study.

 The theoretical/methodological course runs across during Michaelmas and Hilary terms, and involves a series of hour-long lectures and, depending on student numbers, either seminars or tutorials, lasting up to two hours, in which students give presentations to their tutor/s and peers.
 At the end of Hilary term, students must submit an essay for assessment.

 Each special subject runs across one of either Michaelmas or Hilary terms, and normally involves four meetings, which, depending on student numbers, may take the form of classes or tutorials.
 These meetings are normally fortnightly.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Medieval and Modern Languages and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Medieval and Modern Languages.
 The frequency of your meetings with your supervisor will vary across the year, but you will see them on average at least once a fortnight.